 Density distributions from PIMC are shown in Fig.~\ref{fig:SS}(b) and (d).
 In the supersolid regime, individual runs (light blue curves) clearly display the expected modulation, showing excellent agreement with the eGPE-M predictions (dotted lines).
 We note that the eGPE-M finds a three droplet stationary solution with only a relative energy change of 10$^{-8}$.
 The PIMC also finds three droplet solutions, hence the averaged profile becomes misleading.
-Unlike the eGPE-M, we do not observe single droplet states in the PIMC data for the values of $\delta$ shown.
+Unlike the eGPE-M, we do not observe single droplet states in the PIMC data for the values of $a_\mathrm{dd}$ shown.
 This discrepancy is likely due to the breakdown of the mean-field model at high densities.
-In the deepest modulated states, we observe a peak density of $ n_{\text{peak}} = 2.04 \times 10^{20}\,\text{m}^{-3} $, corresponding to a diluteness parameter $ n_{\text{peak}} a_{\text{dd}}^3 \approx 0.25 $.
-We thus conservatively estimate the eGPE-M remains valid for $ n_{\text{peak}} a_{\text{dd}}^3 \lesssim 0.1 $.
+The supersolid state in Fig.~\ref{fig:SS}(b)$\square$ has a peak density of $n_{\text{peak}} = 8.24\, a_\perp^{-3}$, corresponding to a diluteness parameter $n_{\text{peak}} a_{\text{dd}}^3 \approx 0.05$, where both methods are in excellent agreement.
+However, the eGPE-M solution in Fig.~\ref{fig:SS}(b)$\times$ corresponds to a single droplet with peak density $n_{\text{peak}} = 12.14\, a_\perp^{-3}$, giving $n_{\text{peak}} a_{\text{dd}}^3 \approx 0.11$.
+We therefore conservatively estimate that the eGPE-M remains valid for $n_{\text{peak}} a_{\text{dd}}^3 \lesssim 0.075$.

 While global phase coherence is implicit in the mean-field theory, it must be verified explicitly in QMC.
 To do so, we calculate the one-body density matrix (OBDM), $ \rho(\bm{r}, \bm{r}') = \langle \psi^\dagger(\bm{r}') \psi(\bm{r}) \rangle $, which captures the system's coherence.
 However, just like the density, the OBDM is affected by translational symmetry breaking in the SS regime.